Working from home: beyond the couch

 To maintain a positive emotional balance, it is essential to develop effective strategies to manage frustration and lack of motivation.

-Strategies for coping with frustration and stress from home
+Strategies to cope with frustration and stress from home

 Create a workspace that inspires you